jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and services and one prolific threat actor using multiple AiTM phishing services to carry out high volume phishing campaigns.
-These prominent kitsservices are known as Caffeine (attributed to Storm\-0867\), EvilProxy (attributed to Storm\-0835\), and NakedPages (attributed to Storm\-1101\).
+These prominent kits/services are known as Caffeine (attributed to Storm\-0867\), EvilProxy (attributed to Storm\-0835\), and NakedPages (attributed to Storm\-1101\).
 We have also observed AiTM phishing campaigns linked to